The Bachelor of Science (BSc) (Blended) is one of the University of Melbourne’s premier undergraduate teaching and

 The University of Melbourne has several teaching partners in India who offer the BSc (Blended) degree.
 Students wishing to undertake the BSc (Blended) must apply directly to one of our teaching partners.

 The University of Melbourne is dedicated to supporting the expansion of the BSc (Blended) in India as it enhances opportunities for its graduates to excel internationally in the STEM field and ensures that students undertaking the program will graduate with a degree of the highest quality.

-Two outstanding graduates from the first cohort, Rucha Patil and Soumitra Bhide, will be enrolling in the Master of Science (BioSciences) in 2019 and 2020, respectively, at the University of Melbourne.
+Three outstanding graduates from the first BSc (Blended) cohort - Rucha Patil, Soumitra Bhide and Paritosh Bedekar - enrolled in the Master of Science (BioSciences) in 2019 (Rucha) and in 2020 (Soumitra and Paritosh) at the University of Melbourne.

 Soumitra commenced his studies at the University of Melbourne in 2020 with a full fee remission scholarship granted to him for his academic achievements.

 Soumitra received the top mark nationwide (out of more than 10,000) in the Joint Admission Test for MSc (JAM) in the Biological Sciences category.

 In a Times of India report, Soumitra attributed his success to hard work, good teachers, and the BSc (Blended) curriculum and said that he decided to undertake the JAM admission test “out of curiosity”.

-Rucha has just commenced the Master of Science (BioSciences) and was the recipient of the Helen Freeman Women in STEM scholarship granted to the top female graduate of the 2019 graduating BSc (Blended) cohort.
+Rucha commenced the Master of Science (BioSciences) in 2019, and was the recipient of the Helen Freeman Women in STEM scholarship granted to the top female graduate of the 2019 graduating BSc (Blended) cohort.

 Rucha aims to “formulate ways to achieve high nutritive value in food items…” she says, “for the advancement of my country, India.
 The scholarship… granted to me by the University of Melbourne has given me real confidence that my progress towards succeeding in building a career in science, a very challenging field for women to succeed in, will be supported during my studies and beyond.”